Stabax/OmniUnit_old/readme.md

 -A Directory class to manage them easily : display their content, move/create/rename/remove them, change their permissions, move through the tree...
 -A File classe to manage text files : write and erase some specific lines, move/create/rename/remove the file, change its permissions...
 -A Serialized-File in which there are data simply stored as key/value structure, convenient for settings or little saves storage.
--A base classe you should inherit for objetcts that are directory entry (such as sounds, music, pucture, video, symbolic link, executable ...).
+-A base class you should inherit from for objects that are directory entry (such as sounds, music, pucture, video, symbolic link, executable ...).

 ERROR :
 -A basic error representation that hold text.